Northern Arctic Ecozone (CEC)

-The Northern Arctic Ecozone, as defined by the Commission for Environmental Cooperation (CEC), is a Canadian terrestrial ecozone which includes most of the Canadian Arctic Archipelago, the Boothia and Melville Peninsulas of Nunavut, and the northwestern tip of Quebec.
+The Northern Arctic Ecozone is a Level II terrestrial ecoregion of North America designated by the Commission for Environmental Cooperation (CEC) in its North American Environmental Atlas.
+It is a Canadian terrestrial ecozone which includes most of the Canadian Arctic Archipelago, the Boothia and Melville Peninsulas of Nunavut, and the northwestern tip of Quebec.
 Its marine borders are with the Arctic Archipelago Marine Ecozone, and it is adjacent to the mainland Southern Arctic Ecozone.

 Sparsely populated, it is home to 15,000 inhabitants, approximately 80% of whom are Inuit.
 The largest settlement is Iqaluit.
 The cold winters are very dark, typically having no daylight for weeks or even months north of the Arctic Circle.

 Geography

 Palaeozoic and Mesozoic sedimentary rock forms the western portion of the ecozone, whereas Precambrian granite is the dominant feature in the east.
 Broad flat plains are common on the coastlines, and extend inland up to 10 km in some parts.
 In the east, plateaus and rocky hills merge into the foothills of the Arctic Cordillera.
 The west is characterised by glacial deposits and "frost-shattered limestone" and sandstone.

 A permanent layer of permafrost may be up to one kilometre thick, and lies under a shallow stratum of waterlogged active soils that cyclically freeze and thaw, creating patterned ground.
 Its features are similar to the badlands found in the southwestern United States.